 The Farm Credit Act requires FCSIC to assess premiums based on each bank's pro rata share of insured debt (rather than on individual loans).
 FCSIC may collect from 0 to 20 basis points annually on adjusted insured debt outstanding.
 The Farm Credit Act also authorizes a risk surcharge of up to 10 basis points on nonaccrual loans and on other-than-temporarily impaired investments.
-The Farm Credit Act reduces the total insured debt on which premiums are assessed by 90 percent of Federal government-guaranteed loans and investments and 80 percent of state government-guaranteed loans and investments and deducts similar percentages of such guaranteed loans and investments when calculating the secure base amount (SBA).
+The Farm Credit Act reduces the total insured debt on which premiums are assessed by 90 percent of Federal government-guaranteed loans and investments and 80 percent of state government-guaranteed loans and investments and deducts similar percentages of such guaranteed loans and investments when calculating the SBA.

 Insurance premium rates are reviewed at least semiannually.
+For 2024, the board of directors set premium accrual rates at its February 7, 2024 meeting at 10 basis points on average adjusted insured debt and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments.
+The board of directors again reviewed premiums at its July 10, 2024 meeting and voted to maintain the premium accrual rate on average adjusted insured debt at 10 basis points and continued the assessment of 10 basis points for nonaccrual loans and other-than-temporally impaired investments.
+In 2024, outstanding insured obligations increased by \$32.5 billion (7.8 percent).
+At December 31, 2024, the total Insurance Fund was 2.02 percent of adjusted insured obligations.

 For 2023, the board of directors set premium accrual rates at its February 8, 2023 meeting at 18 basis points on average adjusted insured debt and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments.
-The board of directors again reviewed premiums at its July 12, 2023 meeting and voted to maintain the premium accrual rate on average adjusted insured debt at 18 basis points and continued the assessment of 10 basis points for nonaccrual loans and other-than-temporally impaired investments.
+The board of directors again reviewed premiums at its July 12, 2023 meeting and voted to maintain the premium accrual rate on average adjusted insured debt at 18 basis points and continued the assessment of 10 basis points for nonaccrual loans and other-than-temporarily impaired investments.
 In 2023, outstanding insured obligations increased by \$26.1 billion (6.7 percent).
 At December 31, 2023, the total Insurance Fund was 2.03 percent of adjusted insured obligations.

-For 2022, the board of directors set premium accrual rates at its January 27, 2022 meeting at 16 basis points on average adjusted insured debt and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments.
-The board of directors again reviewed premiums at its June 8, 2022 meeting and voted to exercise its discretion to increase the premium rate on adjusted insured debt obligations to 20 basis points for 2022 and apply the rate retroactively for the entire 2022 premium billing cycle and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments for the remainder of 2022.
-In 2022, outstanding insured obligations increased by \$38.9 billion (11.0 percent).
-At December 31, 2022, the total Insurance Fund was 1.97 percent of adjusted insured obligations.